bunkerity/bunkerweb/docs/integrations.md

 !!! info "Docker autoconf"
     The Swarm integration is similar to the Docker autoconf one (but with services instead of containers).
 Please read the [Docker autoconf integration section](#docker-autoconf) first if needed.

-To automatically configure BunkerWeb instances, a special service called **autoconf** needs to have access to the Docker API.
-That service will listen for Docker Swarm events like service creation or deletion and automatically configure the **BunkerWeb instances** in real-time without downtime.
-It also monitors other Swarm objects like [configs](https://docs.docker.com/engine/swarm/configs/) for custom configurations.
+To enable automatic configuration of BunkerWeb instances, the **autoconf** service requires access to the Docker API.
+This service listens for Docker Swarm events, such as service creation or deletion, and seamlessly configures the **BunkerWeb instances** in real-time without any downtime.
+It also monitors other Swarm objects, such as [configs](https://docs.docker.com/engine/swarm/configs/), for custom configurations.

-Like the [Docker autoconf integration](#docker-autoconf), configuration for web services is defined by using labels starting with the special **bunkerweb.** prefix.
+Similar to the [Docker autoconf integration](#docker-autoconf), configuration for web services is defined using labels that start with the **bunkerweb**  prefix.

-The recommended setup is to schedule the **BunkerWeb service** as a **global service** on all nodes and the **autoconf, scheduler and Docker API proxy services** as **single replicated services**.
-Please note that the **Docker API proxy service** needs to be scheduled on a manager node unless you configure it to use a remote API (which is not covered in the documentation).
+For an optimal setup, it is recommended to schedule the **BunkerWeb service** as a ***global service*** on all nodes, while the **autoconf, scheduler, and Docker API proxy services** should be scheduled as ***single replicated services***.
+Please note that the Docker API proxy service needs to be scheduled on a manager node unless you configure it to use a remote API (which is not covered in the documentation).

-Since we have multiple instances of BunkerWeb running, a shared data store implemented as a [Redis](https://redis.io/) service must be created : the instances will use it to cache and share data.
-You will find more information about the Redis settings [here](settings.md#redis)
+Since multiple instances of BunkerWeb are running, a shared data store implemented as a [Redis](https://redis.io/) service must be created.
+These instances will utilize the Redis service to cache and share data.
+Further details regarding the Redis settings can be found [here](settings.md#redis).

-Using a shared folder or a specific driver for the database volume is left as an exercise for the reader (and depends on your own use-case).
+As for the database volume, the documentation does not specify a specific approach.
+Choosing either a shared folder or a specific driver for the database volume is dependent on your unique use-case and is left as an exercise for the reader.

 !!! info "Database backend"
-    Please note that we assume you are using MariaDB as database backend (which is defined using the `DATABASE_URI` setting).
-Other backends for this integration are still possible if you want : see docker-compose files in the [misc/integrations folder](https://github.com/bunkerity/bunkerweb/tree/v1.5.1/misc/integrations) folder of the repostiory for more information.
+    Please be aware that our instructions assume you are using MariaDB as the default database backend, as configured by the `DATABASE_URI` setting.
+However, we understand that you may prefer to utilize alternative backends for your Docker integration.
+If that is the case, rest assured that other database backends are still possible.
+See docker-compose files in the [misc/integrations folder](https://github.com/bunkerity/bunkerweb/tree/v1.5.1/misc/integrations) folder of the repository for more information.

     Clustered database backends setup are out-of-the-scope of this documentation.

 Here is the stack boilerplate that you can deploy using `docker stack deploy` :